heiner/heiner.github.com/_drafts/random-samples.md

 Award winner and close collaborator of Donald Knuth at Stanford.

 It wasn't immediately obvious to me why this algorithm is correct.
-The fact that the math of "if seen already, chose one past the end" works is somewhat magical.
+The fact that the math of "if seen already, choose the end" works is somewhat magical.
 For a discussion of Floyd's algorithm, check out ["A Sample of Brilliance" in Jon Bentley's _Programming Pearls_](https://dl.acm.org/doi/10.1145/30401.315746).